Mind-Body Connection

 Emotional Freedom Techniques (EFT) / tapping

-One of the better researched mind-body techniques is called Emotional Freedom Techniques, which is distinct and different from emotion-focused therapy (also known as “EFT”).
-Emotional Freedom Techniques (EFT used below) evolved from Thought-Field Therapy (TFT) and is relatively new in the field of psychology (about 40 years old).
-When guided by a trained clinician, EFT has been found to be effective for anxiety and trauma, as well as help to relax the body system.
-It combines cognitive restructuring, memory reconsolidation, and trauma-informed exposure therapy while the client self-taps on acupressure points.
+One of the better researched mind-body techniques (in addition to mindfulness practices) is called Emotional Freedom Techniques, which is distinct and different from emotion-focused therapy (also known as “EFT”).
+Emotional Freedom Techniques (EFT used below) evolved from Thought-Field Therapy (TFT) and is relatively new in the field of psychology (about 50 years old).
+When guided by a trained clinician, clinical EFT (not just the self-help “tapping”) has been found to be effective for anxiety and trauma, as well as help to relax the body’s autonomic system.
+It combines cognitive restructuring, memory reconsolidation, and trauma-informed exposure therapy while the client self-taps on a series of acupressure points.
 The use of acupressure points have been practiced by traditional Chinese medicine for thousands of years.

 There has been a lot more research on EFT in recent years, and the results have been impressive.
-This page summarizes recent research, including meta-analyses studies and those published in peer-reviewed journals, as well as research on other energy psychology modalities.
-Here is another article showing “evidence-based” practice of clinical emotional freedom techniques that I use.
+This page summarizes recent research, including meta-analyses and randomized controlled studies and those published in peer-reviewed journals, as well as research on other energy psychology modalities.
+Here is another article showing “evidence-based” practice of clinical emotional freedom techniques.

 Recent research on how energy psychology help heal sexual abuse.